The ROI of renovation

 To help you out, we've compiled a list of some of the most sought-after renovations in the market today, along with their ROI percentages and commentary on how those numbers have changed from 2023.

-When it comes time for you to dive into your renovation to-do list, we're here to help you find the solution that makes sense for you, your family, and your unique circumstances.
+When it comes time for you to dive into your renovation to-do list, we're here to help you find the financing solution that makes sense for you, your family, and your unique circumstances.
 So, if you are ready to get going on home renovations of practically any scope from the minor to the extensive, we recommend speaking to one of our loan officers.
-We have many different types of renovation products and options to help you bring the best version of your home from your imagination to reality.
+We have many different types of renovation loan options and home equity products like a home equity line of credit to help you bring your vision of your home to reality.
 With that in mind, let's dive in.

 Worth vs. value